 Part of the Back River Trail system, but no actual trails.

 Habitats and Wildlife

-River herring swim upstream from the ocean to Whitman Pond every year to spawn.
+River herring swim upstream from the ocean to Whitman’s Pond every year to spawn.
 You may be able to catch a glimpse of them here in April.

 The term “river herring” refers to both the alewife and blueback varieties.
 They are born in fresh water, but spend the majority of their lives in the ocean.
 However they return to freshwater to spawn, usually to the same place where they were born.
 This happens in the spring, when the water temperature rises to about 57 degrees (late April through June).

 Herring populations in the Weymouth Back River dropped significantly in the 2000s.
 Millions of herring were caught here annually in the 1800s, but by 2005, that number had dropped to 80,000.
-Improving water quality and stream access will help to restore local herring runs.
+More recently their populations have rebounded, between 2018-and 2021 the population has hovered near 300,000 due to the stewardship of herring wardens, George Loring and Phil Lofgren!
+Improving flow, water quality and stream access will help to restore local herring runs.
 While herring may no longer be an important part of the human diet, numerous local species rely on it as a food source.
 These include bald eagles, osprey, egrets, harbor seals, kingfishers, river otter, and a variety of marine and freshwater fish.

 Historic Site: Yes

 Parking: The park is located at the corner of Water and Commercial Streets, directly behind The Venetian restaurant.
 Look for roadside parking nearby.